-My daughter-in-law had an interview with the Board of Education in Tullahoma.
+My daughter-in-law had an interview with the Tullahoma Board of Education.

 We traveled to Tullahoma, Tennessee, on a beautiful, bright, sunny day.

-My grandson was wearing a bright orange American Eagle T-shirt, below-the-knee denim shorts, and brown tennis shoes, and he had a smile on his face.
+My grandson was wearing a bright orange American Eagle T-shirt, below-the-knee denim shorts, and brown tennis shoes, smiling.

 My granddaughter wore a bright red t-shirt with "What Would Jesus Do" printed on the front, denim shorts, and gray tennis shoes.

-I was wearing a white tee shirt with a Harley Davison motorcycle printed on the front (that I had purchased at the Harley Davidson Store in Gulf Shores, Alabama), with denim shorts, white tennis shoes, and white socks with American flag and USA on the neck of the socks.
+I was wearing a white T-shirt with a Harley-Davidson motorcycle printed on the front (that I had purchased at the Harley-Davidson Store in Gulf Shores, Alabama), denim shorts, white tennis shoes, and white socks with an American flag and USA on the neck.

-My daughter-in-law was wearing a long black skirt, a mint green pullover top, and black sandals.
+My daughter-in-law was wearing a long black skirt, a mint-green pullover, and black sandals.

 While Jake, Hannah, and I were interviewing my daughter-in-law, we walked over to the Gano/Bussell log cabin.